AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/r-server-configuration-files/r-platformserverconf.md

 ---
 # PlatformServer.conf{#platformserver-conf}

-Contains Platform Server settings.
+Contains [!DNL Platform Server] settings.

 This file is a JAVA properties file.
-Care must be taken to follow the appropriate conventions; otherwise, the Platform Server may fail to start.
+Care must be taken to follow the appropriate conventions; otherwise, the [!DNL Platform Server] may fail to start.
 Use a double backslash '\\' or a single forward slash '/' instead of a backslash '\' in Windows file paths.
 The backslash is used as an escape character in this type of file.

 Changes to this file take effect after the file is saved.